All operating systems can do sample rate conversion.

 An option is to let the PC do the SRC; you defeat the SRC of the DSP chip.

-A bit more technical detail.
+A bit more about resampling.